yamafaktory/rust-wasm-webpack/README.md

     at Process.ChildProcess._handle.onexit (internal/child_process.js:211:5)
  @ ./src/main.js 1:0-23
 ```
 The above error is caused by the fact that a stable version of rust has already been installed.
-In order to fix the issue, considering that you have already run `yarn setup` or `npm setup`, switch to the nightly version `rustup default nightly`
+In order to fix the issue, considering that you have already run `yarn setup` or `npm setup`, switch to the nightly version:

+`rustup default nightly`.

 ## License